Viral Personality: Producing the "Spring Tease" Comedy Short

 Rapid-Fire Post-Production

-Visual & Technical Transcript
+Visual and Technical Transcript

 The Impact